Q2 Resource Roundup (2025)

 June Deadlines

 • The Southwest Virginia Trans Wellness Fund makes direct payments to trans people living in Southwest Virginia to support costs related to transition-related expenses and/or basic needs such as rent and bills.
 This is a quarterly fund.
-This deadline for this quarter is June 30, 2025.
+The deadline for quarter two is June 30, 2025.
 Learn more and apply here.

 Rolling Deadlines